zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 training at all.** An earlier version of this project reported a significant PPO gain;
 under the corrected action menu and the properly powered evaluation, that effect does not reproduce.

+The teacher's row has since been replicated.
+A second teacher, trained from scratch with a different random seed on the same recipe, scored 11.75 reward, 11.9 achievements, and the same 90% survival — again beating FROZEN at p<0.001 on all three metrics.
+The two seeds differ from each other by about one reward point, which is a real (and now measured) training-seed variance, but the headline does not depend on which seed you look at.

 ### 3.2 How the teacher got there: one change at a time